browninstitute/c-plus-j-website/schedule.md

 ---
 # Conference Schedule (Tentative)

 This is a preliminary schedule for the 2022 C+J Conference to be held at Columbia University.
-The main conference will take place in Pulitzer Hall (the Journalism School) at Columbia.
-Each session will also be broadcast to an online environment.
+The event will be hybrid, taking place in Pulitzer Hall (the Journalism School) at Columbia and in an online environment hosted on ohyay.co.
 A link to this environment will be sent to all registrants prior to the event.

 ### Thursday, June 9